Introducing YourYale

 The Yale IRB panels below convene monthly and/or as needed depending on the panel:

 In addition to the above Yale IRB panels, research can also be sent to an external IRB for review.
-For more information, see external IRBs page and the following procedure: 920 PR.
-4 Use of external IRBs for Review and Oversight of Research Involving Human Subjects.
+For more information, see the external IRBs page and external IRB procedures found in the HRPP Investigator Manual.